spiceai/blog/content/posts/project/adding-soft-actor-critic.md

 ## Conclusion

-Soft Actor-Critic is a fascinating algorithm that makes Spice.ai able to deal with complex environments.
-Nevertheless, no algorithm can be a solution to every case, and this is only a step for improving the platform.

-The existing algorithm will be improved over time, and new ones will also be included.
-The platform was designed for ease of implementation and experimentation.

-If you'd like to try your own agent, you can get the source code on [Github](https://github.com/spiceai/spiceai) and contribute to the platform.
-You can also discuss with us on [Discord](https://discord.gg/kZnTfneP5u), reach out on [Twitter](https://twitter.com/SpiceAIHQ) or [email us](mailto:hey@spiceai.io).
+Soft Actor-Critic is a fascinating algorithm that performs well in complex environments.
+We now support Soft Actor Critic in Spice.ai, which is another step forward in constantly improving the performance of the AI engine.
+Additionally, we'll continue improving existing algorithms and adding newer ones over time.
+We designed the platform for ease of implementation and experimentation so if you'd like to try building your own agent, you can get the source code on [Github](https://github.com/spiceai/spiceai) and contribute to the platform.
+Say hi on [Discord](https://discord.gg/kZnTfneP5u), reach out on [Twitter](https://twitter.com/SpiceAIHQ) or [email us](mailto:hey@spiceai.io).

-I hope you enjoy this post and learn new things.
+I hope you enjoy this post and something new.

 Corentin